Communications management unit: CMU 1, Terre Haute, Indiana

 On February 25, 2007, The Washington Post reported the creation of a medium-security Communication Management Unit housing 213 inmates in Terre Haute.
 The staff monitors all telephone calls and mail, and requires that all inmate conversations occur in English unless special permission is arranged for conversations in other languages.
 It was physically situated in the former death row section, and all but two of the inmates are Arab Muslims, leading the American Civil Liberties Union (ACLU) to raise a concern about racial profiling.
 The ACLU also charged that the communication restrictions are unduly harsh for prisoners who are not sufficiently serious security threats to warrant placement in ADX Florence, the Supermax facility in Colorado.
+In 2020 it housed between 60-70 prisoners.

-Current and former inmates include "American Taliban" John Walker Lindh, the Lackawanna Six, Enaam Arnaout, Aldrich Ames, Brandon Russell and Kirksey Nix.
+Current and former inmates include "American Taliban" John Walker Lindh, the Lackawanna Six, Enaam Arnaout, Aldrich Ames, Brandon Russell, Kirksey Nix and Martin Gottesfeld.

 CMU 2, Marion, Illinois

 Although the Supermax facility is gone, the United States Penitentiary, Marion, in 2008 became home to the other known Communication Management Unit in the federal prison system.
-The inmates are predominantly Arab Muslims, but it once housed Daniel McGowan, after his involvement in two arsons at logging operations in Oregon.
-His sentence was given "terrorism enhancements" as authorized by the USA PATRIOT Act.
+The inmates are predominantly Arab Muslims, but it once housed Earth Liberation Front prisoner Daniel McGowan, after his involvement in two arsons at logging operations in Oregon.
+His sentence was given "terrorism enhancements" as authorized by the USA PATRIOT Act, during the Green Scare.